-In 1629 the newly built “Batavia” was sailing to the Dutch East Indies on her maiden voyage, laden with silver coins for the purchase of spices, when she became the center of a criminal plot that ended in the torture and murder or execution of most of the men, women and children she was carrying.
-Seven months after sailing from the Netherlands, with more than three hundred people on board, one of the officers organized a gang of mutineers in order to hijack the ship and its wealth, but she struck a reef just off the western coast of Australia.
+In 1629, the newly built ‘Batavia’ was sailing to the Dutch East Indies on her maiden voyage, laden with silver coins for the purchase of spices, when she became the centre of a criminal plot that ended in the torture and murder or execution of most of the men, women and children she was carrying.
+Seven months after sailing from the Netherlands, with more than 300 people on board, one of the officers organised a gang of mutineers in order to hijack the ship and its wealth, but she struck a reef just off the western coast of Australia.

-Produced by Hal Crawford
+Producer: Hal Crawford

 Broadcast: February 1, 2006